-She enjoys the sense of “family” NACTA membership brings.
+She enjoys the sense of “family” SBN membership brings.
 “A handful of people started coming to chapter meetings back when we started, and it has grown over the years.
 We get to know each other, and support one another, which is great.”

 One of the things Beth appreciates most about their meetings is the networking time to get to know others and learn what they specialize in.
 “We all feel we can contact one another to get answers to questions or learn from them.
-Several times, we’ve had new agents come to our meetings.
-The veteran agents reached out to welcome them, answer their questions and support their efforts to get into the business.”
+Several times, we’ve had new advisors come to our meetings.
+The veteran advisors reached out to welcome them, answer their questions and support their efforts to get into the business.”

 Getting to know suppliers is also a means of support.
 Since she owned her Cruise Holidays, Beth has understood the importance of working closely with business development managers for the suppliers she uses most.
 “It is so important to maintain an open relationship with them, to keep on top of the latest developments in their company and to use their expertise to grow my business.”

 Travel supports business growth as well.
 “As anyone in the business will tell you, the more you’re able to travel and learn firsthand about the destinations you’re selling, the easier it is to sell that product.
 Whether it’s a cruise, hotel or particular country, the knowledge you gain inspires you to sell that product to your client.
 It also builds the credibility you have with your client, who often relies on your personal experiences to help them in preparing for their vacation.”